Package org.hibernate

 int

-Get the current position in the results.
+The current position within the query results.

 boolean